All GLP-1 medications from licensed 503A pharmacies Browse Products

 Gallstones form when the composition of bile changes.
 During rapid weight loss, the liver secretes more cholesterol into bile, while the gallbladder contracts less frequently because less food (especially fat) is being consumed.
 This combination of cholesterol-saturated bile sitting in a sluggish gallbladder creates ideal conditions for stone formation.

-This is not unique to semaglutide.
+This isn't unique to semaglutide.
 Gallstone formation is a well-known complication of any method of rapid weight loss, including bariatric surgery, very low calorie diets, and other weight loss medications.
 The risk increases when patients lose more than 1.5 kilograms (about 3.3 pounds) per week over a sustained period.

 Possible Direct Drug Effects